-Erb’s Palsy is caused by injury to the brachial plexus, a network of nerves around the shoulder.
-This injury occurs when the baby’s shoulders become stuck during labor and delivery.
+Erb’s palsy is caused by injury to the brachial plexus, a network of nerves around the shoulder.
+This injury can occur when the baby’s shoulders become stuck during labor and delivery.
 Pulling on the baby’s head can cause these nerves to stretch or tear.
-Some children may require specialized care and financial compensation can be crucial to pay for this care and secure justice for the family.
+Some children with Erb’s palsy require specialized care, and financial compensation obtained through a lawsuit can be crucial in helping to pay for this care and secure justice for the family.

-Erb’s Palsy, also known as brachial plexus palsy, is caused by injury to the network of nerves around the shoulder, called the brachial plexus.
+Erb’s palsy, also known as brachial plexus palsy, is caused by damage to the network of nerves around the shoulder, called the brachial plexus.

-This childbirth injury occurs during difficult deliveries, when the baby’s shoulders become stuck in the birth canal (like in cases of shoulder dystocia).
-In an attempt to deliver the baby, doctors may pull on the baby’s head and cause these nerves to stretch or tear, which can result in brachial plexus nerve injury or other nerve damage that causes Erb’s palsy.
+This childbirth injury often occurs during difficult deliveries, like when the baby’s shoulders become stuck in the birth canal.
+In an attempt to deliver the baby, doctors may pull on the baby’s head and cause these nerves to stretch or tear, which can result in a brachial plexus nerve injury or other nerve damage that causes Erb’s palsy.

 In many cases, this injury may be the result of medical negligence or improper medical care.